nickyiliwang0000/h/stuff-you-need-to-know/resources-and-cheat-sheets/helpcue-best-practices.md

 ## General HelpCue best practices
 * One question at a time
-* Don’t add questions when HelpCue is closed!
+* Don't add questions when HelpCue is closed!
 We will delete any questions that were added! :(
 * Add your location - it will help instructors figure out where you are in the space
 * Use #design for design help
 * Do not ask for a specific instructor by name
 * Try googling it first and don’t be afraid to break something!
-It’s just code!
+It's just code!
 * Try a hard refresh

 ## What you can expect